Papa John's: Operations

 Based on 2019 sales information provided by Technomic, PMQ Pizza Magazine reported that the company was the fourth-largest take-out and pizza delivery restaurant chain in the United States.
 (According to PMQ, Little Caesars is the third-largest pizza chain.)
 The company's net profitability though, is far behind its main competitors.
 In 2014, its net margin was 4.6% of total sales, whereas Domino's Pizza's net margin was 8.2% and Yum!
 Brands, which owns Pizza Hut, was 7.9%.
 Its slogan is "Better Ingredients.
 Better Pizza.
 Papa John's."

-Papa John's has over 5,199 establishments—4,456 franchised restaurants operating domestically in all 50 states, and in 44 countries and territories.
-Papa John's operates 246 "company owned stores" under joint ventures and 35 units in Beijing and North China.
+Papa John's has over 5,199 establishments—4,456 franchised restaurants operating domestically in all 50 states, and in 44 countries and territories, Papa John's operates 246 "company owned stores" under joint ventures and 35 units in Beijing and North China.
 In September 2012 the 4,000th Papa John's Pizza restaurant opened, in New Hyde Park, New York.
 The company celebrated the event by giving away 4,000 free pizzas to customers throughout New York City.

 In January 2002, Papa John's became the first national pizza chain to make online ordering available to all of its U.S. customers.
 Most other national chains later added online ordering to their services.
 On July 10, 2004, Papa John's controlled an estimated 6.6% of the market, according to Technomic.

-In February 2017, it was reported by the Associated Press that the company was testing a "Papa Priority" $2.99 fee that lets people jump to the head of the line for their pizza order.

 Franchises outside the U.S.

+South Korea

+In 2003, Papa John's opened its first branch in Apgujeong-dong, Gangnam-gu, Seoul, South Korea and the second branch in Garak-dong, Songpa-gu, Seoul, South Korea.
+Compared to Domino's Pizza and Pizza Hut, which started business in Korea in the 1980s, Papa John's started business late in Korea.
+In 2006, they opened the 50th restaurant in Seoul.
+As of the end of 2022, Papa John's has a total of 239 stores in Korea.
+In other countries, Papa John's has menus which are localized to each country.
+However, in Korea, Papa John's is selling the original American pizzas with special Korean localized pizzas together.
+Papa John's also has various side menus such as spaghetti in Korea.